Twitter Corpus of the #BlackLivesMatter Movement And Counter Protests: 2013 to 2021: Usage Notes

 Due to Twitter’s Terms of Service, only numeric tweet IDs can be publicly shared.
 The numeric IDs can be used to pull the full tweet set using the Twitter API.
 There are a number of open source software packages which allow researchers to easily interface with the API.
 The authors used the Python package TwitterMySQL$^1$, which saves tweet information in a MySQL database.
-Other packages exist which do not rely on relational databases, such as the Python package twarc\footnote{ \url{https://github.com/DocNow/twarc}}, which saves tweets to text files in JSON format.
-Finally, Hydrator\footnote{ \url{https://github.com/DocNow/hydrator}}, which relies on an easy to use GUI, saves tweets to both JSON and CSV formats.
+Other packages exist which do not rely on relational databases, such as the Python package twarc\footnote{ \url{https://github.com/DocNow/twarc}}, which saves tweets to text files in JSON format, or Hydrator\footnote{ \url{https://github.com/DocNow/hydrator}}, which relies on an easy to use GUI and saves tweets to both JSON and CSV formats.
+Regardless of which tool is used to download the Twitter data, researchers need an active Twitter Developer account in order to access their API.